 Did you know that touch is the most highly developed sense in newborns?
-Encouraging results from research studies show baby massage relaxes her, helps her grow, and sometimes even soothes crying.
+Encouraging results from research studies show if you massage your baby it relaxes her, helps her grow, and sometimes even soothes crying.

-Baby massage helps moms and dads too, by strengthening their bond with baby.
-Moms say they can better read their baby’s cues, feel more engaged and confident caring for baby when they practice baby massage.
+When you massage it helps moms and dads too, by strengthening their bond with baby.
+Moms say they can better read their baby’s cues, feel more engaged and confident caring for baby when they practice massage.
 It even improved depression in one study of moms.
-And baby massage lowers dad’s stress too.
+And it lowers dad’s stress too.

 Benefits for baby